Factsheet

 Supplying alcohol to teenagers

-Teenagers who drink most commonly receive their alcohol from parents.
-Some parents supply alcohol to their teens in the hope that it will reduce risky drinking.
-However, research shows that the opposite is true.
-A recent study found that teenagers whose parents make alcohol accessible or allow them to drink at home were more likely to:
+Parents are one of the main suppliers of alcohol for teenagers.
+Some parents give alcohol to their teens in the hope that it will reduce risky drinking.
+However, research consistently shows that the opposite is true.

-• Start drinking and/or have alcohol-related problems earlier
+• Start drinking earlier

 Myths surrounding parental supply of alcohol